Can Social Media Trigger A Relapse?

 Avoiding Potential Triggers Online During Recovery

+Is my child hiding a drug addiction problem?
+While there are many reasons for teens to have addiction problems, looking at social media may help.
 Although it’s hard to avoid online triggers, it is possible to be aware of potential temptations without actually having to forego your social media completely.
 Here are some tips to help you to cope with recovery:

 Learning How to Deal with Social Media Triggers